+EX-L model in the U.S.

-On Canadian LX, EX and Si models
+LX, EX-L and Si models in Canada

-The outside mirrors are heated to

-remove fog and frost.
-With the

-ignition switch in the ON (II)

-position, turn on the heaters by

-pressing the rear window defogger

-button.
-The indicator in the button

-comes on as a reminder.
-Press the

-button again to turn the heaters and

-the defogger off.
+The outside mirrors are heated to remove fog and frost.
+With the ignition switch in the ON (II) position, turn on the heaters by pressing the rear window defogger button.
+The indicator in the button comes on as a reminder.
+Press the button again to turn the heaters and the defogger off.